Nrycord/TrezLabs_test/README.md

 2. (post) /api/books/ -> Adds the new book to the list
 3. (delete) /api/books/{title} -> Deletes the book by the title that was sent

+Note: the same pattern applies to the rest of the controllers (Authors and Publishers), as can be found on the Collection (json) attached to the project

 ## Database Structure